splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

    sumo6

 Make sure to test the connection and verify that you receive a 200 response code.

 Lastly, add the Splunk On-Call connection to one of your scheduled searches.
-To do this, select **Library** and then choose one of your searches.
+To do this, select :guilabel:`Library` and then choose one of your searches.

 .. image:: /_images/spoc/Sumo7.png